SoumyaShyamoli/PortfolioProject/docs/study/06-airflow-platform-hardening.md

-**Decision:** two jobs, not one. `compile` runs on every PR (parses, no warehouse writes). `build` runs only on merge to `main` (actually runs models and tests against dev)
+**Decision:** two jobs, not one. `compile` runs on every PR (parses, no warehouse writes). `build` runs only on merge to `main` (actually runs models and tests against dev).

 ```bash
 dbt deps